Holistic Counselling therapy in Melbourne

 There are varying types of holistic counselling, most of which are often performed by a psychotherapist – which is someone who trained in using psychological practices to help people change their behaviours.

-Some popular forms of psychotherapy include art therapy, music therapy, meditational practices, somatic psychotherapy, and dream analysis.
+Some popular forms of psychotherapy include somatic therapy, meditational practices, and dream analysis, journalying, art therapy.

 People who find a profound connection to or a belief in symbolism may benefit from art therapy or dream analysis.
 Both of these practices are centered around the idea that what we see in our dreams or how we choose to draw out our lives represents what our inner subconscious is feeling or interpreting.